acerbilab/bads/README.md

 - Contact me at <luigi.acerbi@helsinki.fi>, putting 'BADS' in the subject of the email.

 This project is under active development.
 If you find a bug, or anything that needs correction, please let me know.

-## BADS for other programming languages

-BADS is currently available for MATLAB.
-A Python port, PyBADS, will be released soon (end of 2022).

 ## Reference